aceade/Fiptubat/README.md

 * Victory/defeat conditions
 * Deciding when to change music

-### AI controller
-Effectively another player.
-Can choose which unit moves when (likely round-robin at first).

 ### Detection system
 Line of sight and hearing.
-Line of sight based on raycasting inside a collider.
-Sound detection based on distance inside a collider.
+Line of sight is based on raycasting inside a collider.
+Sound detection based on distance inside a collider, not implemented yet.

-### Damage system
-Covers health of living and non-living objects (e.g. cover)

-**Open questions**
-* How does cover affect combat?
+Also contains methods to check if the specified target can be seen from a specified location.

 ### Weapon system
-Manages the low-level weapon physics, animations, etc. Aiming will be free-form for player units; computer-controlled units will select form a list of visible units.
+Manages the low-level weapon physics, animations, etc. Aiming is free-form for player units; computer-controlled units will select from a list of visible units.
 Units may be able to suppress targets by means of dumping ammo into the targets' surroundings.

 ### Sound manager